 A tempting selection of the best restaurants in Canmore

-Mount Engadine Lodge has nine cozy guest rooms, yurt accommodation and rustic décor including antique snowshoes and ski poles displayed on the walls.
+Mount Engadine Lodge has nine cozy guest rooms, 5 brand new glamping tents, yurt accommodations and rustic décor including antique snowshoes and ski poles displayed on the walls.
 At the family-style dining room with communal tables, diners share stories with their travelling companions and new friends.
 The deck with mountain and meadow views (watch for moose) is popular on warm days, while the lounge with bookcases and stone fireplaces is the favourite spot for afternoon tea on cooler days.
 Activities include hiking, cycling, fishing, snowshoeing and cross-country skiing.

 Afternoon tea: $17.50